 Usage

-For MPI jobs that request multiple nodes the qchem script must be run from a globally accessible working directory, e.g., project or home directories
+For MPI jobs that request multiple nodes the job script must be run from a globally accessible working directory, e.g., project or home directories

-Starting with 5.1, QCSCRATCH is automatically set to $TMPDIR which is removed upon the job is completed.
-This is for saving scratch space and better job performance.
-If you need to save Q-Chem scratch files from a job and use them later, set QCSCRATCH to globally accessible working directory and QCLOCALSCR to $TMPDIR.
+Starting with version 5.1, QCSCRATCH is automatically set to $TMPDIR, which is removed once the job is completed.
+This setup helps conserve scratch space and improves job performance.
+If you need to save Q-Chem scratch files from a job for later use, set QCSCRATCH to a globally accessible working directory and QCLOCALSCR to $TMPDIR.

-- The root of the Q-Chem directory tree is /usr/local/qchem/
+• The root of the Q-Chem directory tree is $QC.

-- Example Q-Chem input files are in the samples subdirectory
+• Example Q-Chem input files are in the $QC/samples directory

-When you log into owens.osc.edu you are actually logged into a linux box referred to as the login node.
+When you in login environment, you are actually logged into a linux box referred to as the login node.
 To gain access to the mutiple processors in the computing environment, you must submit your job to the batch system for execution.
 Batch jobs can request mutiple nodes/cores and compute time up to the limits of the OSC systems.
 Refer to Queues and Reservations and Batch Limit Rules for more info.
 Batch jobs run on the compute nodes of the system and not on the login node.
 It is desirable for big problems since more resources can be used.

 Interactive Batch Session